MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 5. Run ``pip install -r requirements.txt`` to install the requirements for the aligner
 6. Run the build script via ``freezing/freeze.sh``.
 There will now be a ``montreal-forced-aligner`` folder in the ``dist`` folder.
 This folder should contain a ``bin`` folder with the two executables ``mfa_align`` and ``mfa_train_and_align`` that should be used for alignment.

+If you would like to use the G2P capabilities, you will also have to build the `OpenGrm NGram library`_ and `Phonetisaurus`_ and then run the ``thirdparty/opengrm_ngram_binaries.py`` and ``thirdparty/phonetisaurus_binaries.py`` pointing at the respective root directories.

 Files created when using the Montreal Forced Aligner
 ====================================================

 The aligner will save data and logs for the models it trains in a new folder, ``Documents/MFA`` (which it creates in your user's home directory).
 If a model for a corpus already exists in MFA, it will use any existing models if you try to align it again.
 (If this is not desired, delete or move the old model folder.)
+You can specify your own temporary directory by using the ``-t`` flag when calling the executable.